 HOW TO EAT FOR OPTIMAL HEALTH AND WELLBEING

 Make gradual, sustainable changes.
-Extreme diets don’t promote good health, you rarely feel good on them and you can’t sustain them.
+Extreme diets don’t promote good health, you rarely feel good and they are not sustainable.

 Our focus should be on consuming the most nutritious foods in their most natural state: Think food from the earth.
 Eat as many dark leafy greens as you can starting at breakfast.
 They are the most nutrient dense foods available to us and are considered “disease preventers.”